 Various Language Text Sites (for research and reading)

 This digital library is the work of William Carey and contains Latin texts only claimed to be in the public domain.
 Texts range from Christian, medieval, and ancient.

 CCEL is a digital library of hundreds of classic Christian books selected for edification, education, and study.
-It contains English translations of early Church fathers, including apologetic, commentaries, and theological works.
+It contains out-of-date and expired copyrighted English translations of early Church fathers, including apologetic, commentaries, and theological works.
 Search by titles, author, genre, language, etc. The works can be searched by title, author, language, genre, topic, and format.
 CCEL texts are stored in our own Theological Markup Language, which is an XML application.
 Texts are converted automatically into other formats such as HTML or PDF, which can be read online or downloaded.
+Two collections worth visiting:

 Since 1985, Perseus, affiliated with Tufts University, has collected original language texts and translations related to the history, literature, and culture of the Greco-Roman world.
 It includes a searchable database.